Birch-san/deprecated-mecab-wasm/README.md

 ##### Alternative MeCab source

-Clone this repository; there are changes to (for example) MeCab's `configure` script.
+Clone this repository; it include's (for example) fasiha's changes to MeCab's `configure` script, and fasiha's interface for the web browser to invoke MeCab.

 ```bash
 git clone https://github.com/Birch-san/mecab-wasm.git